bennekrouf/mayorana/content/en/blog/memory_mngt_10.md

 ---
 id: cow-copy-on-write-rust
-title: "How does Cow<'a, B> (Copy-on-Write) work in Rust?
-When use it ?"
+title: 'How does Cow<''a, B> (Copy-on-Write) work in Rust?
+When use it ?'
 slug: cow-copy-on-write-rust
-locale: "en"
+locale: en
-date: '2025-07-07'
+date: '2025-07-30'
 author: mayo
-excerpt: >-
-  Rust memory and string
+excerpt: Rust memory and string
-content_focus: "rust memory and string"
-technical_level: "Expert technical discussion"
 category: rust
 tags:
   - rust